coruus/android-bootimage/README.markdown

 # Correct and reversible splitting of Android boot images

-A very minimal Python script to correctly split Android boot images so that they can be modified an put back together again.
+A very minimal Python script to correctly split Android boot images so that they can be modified, put back together again, and still work.

 (It also dumps some header data to a YAML file.)